SQL is a standard interactive and programming language for

 PRIMARY KEY

 Specifies that column(s) must have unique values.
-Index is automatically generated for column
+Index is

 FOREIGN KEY

-Specifies that column(s) are defined primary key in another table.
+another table.
 Used for referential uniqueness of parent table.
-Index is automatically generated for column.
+Index is

 CHECK